 Nadi Shodhana can help to sharpen your mind and concentration by sending equal amounts of oxygen to both sides of your brain, the left and right, and neutralizes any excess heat.

-Close your left nostril, with right ring finger, and retain the breath by keeping both nostrils closed for a pause
+- Close your left nostril, with the right ring finger, and retain the breath by keeping both nostrils closed for a pause

-When you’re finished, relax both your arms and breathe naturally for a few moments before opening your eyes.
+- When you’re finished, relax both your arms and breath naturally for a few moments before opening your eyes.

 - Circulates fresh oxygen around the brain and body